simplesamlphp/simplesamlphp-module-oidc/docs/6-oidc-upgrade.md

 `config-templates/module_oidc.php` to `config/module_oidc.php.dist`.
 This is only relevant for new installations, since initially it is necessary to copy the template file to the default SSP config dir.
+- (from v6.3) A new option for Trust Mark Status Endpoint Usage Policy has been introduced, which can be used to control how the Trust Mark Status Endpoint is used when validating Trust Marks.
+The default value is `RequiredIfEndpointProvidedForNonExpiringTrustMarksOnly`, which means that the Trust Mark Status Endpoint is only used if the endpoint is provided by the Trust Mark Issuer, and the Trust Mark does not expire.

 Below are also some internal changes that should not have an impact on the OIDC OP implementers.
 However, if you are using this module as a library or